domax/gwt-phys2d/README.md

 Just do following after you import checkouted sources:

 1. If you see an error:
-    "The GWT SDK JAR gwt-servlet.jar is missing in the WEB-INF/lib directory" then simply right-click on it and select "Quick Fix" command, then allow Eclipse to copy this library into proper place.
+    *"The GWT SDK JAR gwt-servlet.jar is missing in the WEB-INF/lib directory"* then simply right-click on it and select "Quick Fix" command, then allow Eclipse to copy this library into proper place.

-2. If you see warnings, like that:
+2. If you see warnings, like that: *"The following classpath entry '.../gwt-phys2d/Phys2D/lib/gwt-validation-2.0.jar' will not be available on the server's classpath"*, then do like in previous section - select "Quick Fix" and copy corresponding library to WEB-INF/lib.

-    "The following classpath entry '.../gwt-phys2d/Phys2D/lib/easymock-3.1.jar'
+3. Just one library shouldn't be copied to WEB-INF/lib - it is easymock-3.1.jar.
+Though, if it will be copied there, it's OK.
-    will not be available on the server's classpath", then open project's properties, select there "Google/Web Application" and add there for warning suppressing all the jar files that are mentioned in Markers view.
+    But it'd be better simply ignore warning this way: open project's properties, select there "Google/Web Application" and add there for warning suppressing all the jar files that are mentioned in Markers view (now it is only easymock-3.1.jar).

 Then use this stuff for your needs.